Argentine VP tells islanders to 'go back to England' as US presses UK over F-16 jets

 Both events follow the leak of an internal Pentagon memorandum published last Friday by Reuters, which considered reviewing US historic backing for British sovereignty over the islands as retaliation for the United Kingdom's lack of support in the war against Iran.
 The coverage coincided with the first day of King Charles III's state visit to the United States.

-The Vice President's statements came in a series of posts on social media platform X. “Today more than ever, the Falklands are Argentine,” she wrote in response to the Pentagon memo.
+The Vice President's statements came in a series of posts on social media platform X. “Today more than ever, the Malvinas are Argentine,” she wrote in response to the Pentagon memo.
 In a subsequent message, she argued that “the discussion over the sovereignty of our islands is between states, which is why the United Kingdom must discuss bilaterally with Argentina the claim we maintain on legal, historical and geographic grounds.”
 When a user stated that the islanders are Argentine, Villarruel replied: “If they feel English, let them return to where their country is, thousands of kilometres away.”
 The remarks fit within a long-standing Argentine diplomatic doctrine that views the current population as a transplanted community installed after 1833 and therefore not a legitimate third party in the dispute.

 The British press carried the comments as front-page coverage in major newspapers.
 The Times, The Independent, Daily Mail, The Telegraph, and The Sun framed the words as a frontal “attack” or a coordinated “diplomatic offensive” by the Milei administration, in a political context already strained by the prospect of Washington abandoning its historic backing for Britain's claim.